 Most engines are prone to cooling system issues at some point during their life expectancy, and the 4.7L V8 Dodge PowerTech engine is no exception.
 The cooling system consists of several parts — a water pump, radiator, radiator hose, thermostat, cooling fan, and engine coolant.

 Most of these parts are prone to wear and tear, primarily due to age.
-If any of these parts goes bad, it will cause overheating.
+If any of these parts go bad, it will cause overheating.
 Dodge 4.7 engine overheating problems usually escalate.
 And that brings us to the next common problem — blown head gaskets.

 Blown Head gaskets